precap/dcc-ex.github.io/docs/ex-csb1/index.rst

    :scale: 70%
    :align: right

 **Track Power LEDs** - These are indicators that power is being sent to the track, and the mode of the output.
 With DCC operation, both LEDs should shine brightly when your throttle issues the power-on command.
 You can also configure the CSB1 to start with power on using a mySetup.h or myAutomation.h file.
-See more here XXX.
+See more here :doc:`/ex-commandstation/advanced-setup/startup-config`.
 For DC PWM mode operation, when power is on, ONE LED will light for each direction.
 That is, forward will light one LED and when you select reverse, the other LED will light.

 .. image:: /_static/images/ex-csb1/qwiic_conn.png
    :alt: Qwiic Connector